Rahime Perestu Sultan: Early life

 Of Circassian origin, Perestu was born in around 1830 in an Ubykh noble family.
 She had one sister, Mihrifidan Hanım (died 1865), who was the wife of Fazıl Bey, son of Yusuf Pasha.

-Esma Sultan, the daughter of Sultan Abdul Hamid I lived in luxury in her magnificent villa in Istanbul, but still her life passed in sadness because she could not have the one thing she wished for most; a child.
-At length she decided to adopt a child.
+Esma Sultan, the daughter of Sultan Abdul Hamid I, lived in luxury in her magnificent villa in Istanbul, but still her life passed in sadness because she could not have the one thing she wished for most: a child.
+At length, she decided to adopt a child.
 After reaching satisfactory terms with the mother and father, she adopted the child, one year of age.
-As Esma's daughter, she had an adoptive sister, Nazif Hanim, adopted by Esma too.
+As Esma's daughter, she had an adoptive sister, Nazif Hanım, adopted by Esma too.

 She was particularly diminutive, delicate and graceful, so she renamed her Perestu, the Persian word for swallow.
-All the kalfas in Esma Sultan's villa behaved toward this child as though she were a daughter of an Ottoman imperial princess, and indeed her disposition and manners were so lovely that they became devoted to her.
-Perestu was descrived as beautiful woman, possessing a petite and slender figure with translucent white skin, blue eyes, golden blonde hair, and truly lovely hands and feet.
+All the Kalfas in Esma Sultan's villa behaved toward this child as though she were a daughter of an Ottoman Imperial Princess, and indeed her disposition and manners were so lovely that they became devoted to her.
+Perestu was described as a beautiful woman, possessing a petite and slender figure with translucent white skin, blue eyes, golden blonde hair, and truly lovely hands and feet.
 She had elegant and refined manners, was kindly, dignified and always spoke in a low voice, and had everyone's affection and respect.

 Marriage

 One spring day in 1844, Abdulmejid came to visit his aunt and was passing through the harem gardens when he saw Perestu, then fourteen years old.
-The chronicles say that he was so impressed with her that her aunt asked him if she was okay.
+The chronicles say that he was so impressed with her that her aunt asked him if he was okay.

 He asked his aunt to give her hand in marriage to him.
 Firstly, Esma Sultan refused to give Perestu's hand in marriage but later consented, provided that Perestu became his legal wife and not a consort in concubinage.
 One week after that, Perestu was sent off to the Topkapı Palace and became Abdulmejid's first legal wife.

 She was given the title of "Senior Ikbal".
 In 1845, she was elevated to "Sixth Kadın", in 1851, to "Fifth Kadın", and in 1861, to "Fourth Kadın".

 Perestu had no children of her own.
-In 1845, when Cemile Sultan's mother Düzdidil Kadın died leaving her motherless at age of two.
+In 1845, Cemile Sultan's mother Düzdidil Hanım died leaving her motherless aged two.
 Abdulmejid took her to Perestu, and entrusted her into her care.
 She also became the adoptive mother of Abdul Hamid II after the death of his own mother, Tirimüjgan Kadın in 1852.
 Thus, the two siblings grew up together in the same household and spent their childhoods with one another.

 After Abdulmejid's death in 1861, she settled in her villa in Maçka, Nişantaşı, which had been a gift presented to her by Sultan Abdulaziz.

-Issue
+Children

-Perestu had no children her own, but adopted a son and daughter of Abdülmejid when they lost their mothers:
+Perestu had no biological children, but she adopted two of the Abdulmejid's children, a daughter and a son, who was birth by others consorts, when they lost their mothers: